maxamed-calia11/AMD-7000-Series-VFIO/README.md

 In my case, I had this error:
 `modprobe: FATAL: Module amdgpu is in use.`

-This happens for usually one of 2 reasons, another kernel module is using amdgpu, or a software is using amdgpu.
+This happens for usually one of 2 reasons, another kernel module is using amdgpu, or certian software and/or daemons are using amdgpu.

 First, run this command: